I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 Most of the hard-discounting suppliers have gone bust, and almost all of the suppliers have set their prices equal to the price cap.
-As the only supplier with such a broad range of utility services, Telecom Plus is uniquely placed to cross-subsidise its energy business with profits from telecoms and home insurance.
+As the only supplier with such a broad range of utility services, Telecom Plus is uniquely positioned to cross-subsidise its energy business with telecoms and home insurance profits.

 In addition, the cost-of-living crisis is expected to be a strong tailwind because (a) people are looking to save money on their utilities (and UW is currently the cheapest energy supplier) and (b) people are looking for an additional part-time income, such as promoting UW as one of its Partners.

-This expected medium-term growth is already coming through, with total customers growing by 10% in just the second-half of FY 2022.
-Management expects that to continue and is hoping to more than double the size of the business over the next four or five years.
+This expected medium-term growth is already coming through, with total customers growing by 10% in just the second half of FY 2022.
+Management expects that to continue and hopes to more than double the business's size over the next four or five years.